 Nearly all of the Labs that become available for adoption are adult dogs.
 We rarely have dogs under a year old.
 Most of the dogs we place are between two and six years of age.
 We often have older dogs, too—and we think the seniors are simply the greatest companion animals!
 Click Adopting an Older Dog and read the benefits of choosing a senior Lab.
 BTW, young yellow female Labs seem to be most frequently requested; if this is what you want, be prepared to wait.

-No service, therapy/comfort or other working dogs.
+No service, therapy/comfort, hunting or other working dogs.
 We are very sorry but we cannot accept applications from individuals, families or organizations seeking a Lab that would be ANY type of service, therapy/comfort, hunting or other working dog.
 We are also unable to accept applications from group homes or other institutional settings.
 We expect of our Labs only to be family pets/companion animals.